Distractions can prevent you from fully reaching your goals if you let them.

 I might disappoint my own parents or family, that if I don’t achieve a certain level of success, I’ll be a failure.
 When we stop to think about it, however, I realize that my family has always been and will always be supportive.
 They don’t judge me on my hits or misses.

 10. Am I missing out?

-Very little hurts more than letting an opportunity slip through your fingers.
-But there are infinite opportunities out there, and they seem to gravitate toward focused individuals who work hard.
-Continue doing your best work possible, and it will pay off.
-If you let yourself mope or fret over a missed opportunity, you might miss out on the next.
+Very little hurts more than just letting an opportunity slip through your fingers.
+But there are endless opportunities out there, and they seem to gravitate toward hard-working, focused individuals.
+Continue to do your best job and it’s going to pay off.
+If you’re moping or worried about a missed opportunity, you might miss the next one.

 11. Will I have enough time?

-Whether it’s your first day as an intern or your 10th anniversary as CEO, you’ve felt the grip of panic as you realize your to-do list is much longer than you’d like.
-But worrying about time (and not having enough of it) only disorganizes your thoughts and workflow.
-A daily minimum to-do list of high-priority items that have to be addressed, no matter how busy my schedule is.
-It will help to stay focused, prioritize time, and reduce anxiety.
+Whether it’s your first day as an intern or your 10th birthday as CEO, you’ve felt the panic grip as you realize that your to-do list is much longer than you would like.
+But worrying about time (and not having enough of it) only disrupts your thinking and workflow.
+A daily minimum list of high-priority items to be addressed, regardless of how busy my schedule is.
+Staying focused, prioritizing time, and reducing anxiety will help.

 What is missing here?
 Let me know in the comments and I’ll add it in!